Peeragogy/Peeragogy.github.io/workbook.md

 *When do you do peeragogy?*

-**D** I think always.
+**DM** I think always.
 I really like that during the hangouts we don't have agendas usually.
 We just get creative.

 And whatever happens it's the right thing happens.
 We just work